richardvenneman/appsignal-docs/source/support/operating-systems.html.md

 ```

 For the latest available version see the full list on [Hex.pm](https://hex.pm/packages/appsignal) and if you run into any problems please [let us know](mailto:support@appsignal.com).

+## FreeBSD

+Support for FreeBSD systems was added in AppSignal for Ruby gem `2.4.0` and AppSignal for Elixir package `1.4.0`.

 ## macOS